This offer is no longer available on our site: Ink Business Preferred® Credit Card

 |Ability to track employee spending|

-5 things you need to know about the Alaska Airlines Visa® Business Card
+5 things you need to know about the Alaska Airlines Visa® Business credit card

 1. Save money when you travel for work

-The Alaska Airlines Visa® Business Card offers plenty of rewards for business owners who frequently travel for work.
+The Alaska Airlines Visa® Business credit card offers plenty of rewards for business owners who frequently travel for work.
 So much so that you could pay for future business trips with the rewards you earn.

-You’ll receive five miles for every $1 you spend on purchases at select restaurants in certain cities, three miles per $1 on purchases from Alaska Airlines, and one mile per $1 on all other purchases you make.
-Those points could add up quickly if you take a lot of business trips and like to treat your clients to dinner.
+You’ll receive three miles per $1 on purchases from Alaska Airlines and one mile per $1 on all other purchases you make.
+Those points could add up quickly if you take a lot of business trips.

-The current sign-up bonus for the Alaska Airlines Visa® Business Card comes in at 40,000 miles after you spend $2,000 on purchases during the first 90 days after opening the account.
-With domestic one-way flights starting at 5,000 miles, that could be enough to redeem for up to four round-trip tickets.
+The current sign-up bonus for the Alaska Airlines Visa® Business credit card comes in at 40,000 miles after you spend $2,000 on purchases during the first 90 days after opening the account.

 Alaska’s Famous Companion Fare, which also comes with the sign-up bonus, can help you save even more money, too.
-When you purchase your nonrewards ticket, your guest’s airfare will be discounted: The price of your companion’s ticket will start at just $121 ($99 base fare plus taxes and fees, which start at $22).
+The price of your companion’s ticket will start at just $121 ($99 base fare plus taxes and fees, which start at $22).
 If you’re booking a long flight with the companion fare — say, three hours or longer — you’re potentially getting a steeply reduced price.
 But you can only use this benefit once a year.

 If you earn the sign-up bonus, you’ll be able to redeem Alaska’s Famous Companion Fare during your first year of card membership.
 After that, you’ll qualify for a companion fare each year on your account anniversary.